Issued memberships

 - the sale is for a specific client;

-- the business has the memberships feature active;
+- the business has memberships active;

-- is currently within its valid period;
+- is in its valid period;

 - is not deactivated;